 Cats are usually quiet

-Cats don’t bark and howl, so your neighbors won’t be upset on that score, especially important if you live in a highly populated, built-up area.
+Cats don’t bark and howl, so your neighbours won’t be upset on that score, especially important if you live in a highly-populated, built-up area.
 As long as your cat is fed regularly, he has clean, fresh water available to drink, his litter tray is kept clean and he has a safe area in which to exercise and rest, plus some toys to play with, then a cat will be content.
 If he is sociable and has a warm lap to sit on and a gentle hand to stroke him now and again, he will be a very happy cat, keen to reciprocate his owner’s affection.
-The exception of course, is the roaming Tom, something wanyone who has been kept awake by brawling Tomcats will attest to.
+The exception of course, is the roaming Tom, something anyone who has been kept awake by brawling Tomcats will attest to.

 Cats are flexible when it comes to a home.